thesfinox/mars-reconnaissance-orbiter/docs/source/tutorial.rst

 Tutorials
 =========

-This section provides comprehensive, hands-on tutorials for working with hyperspectral imaging data from Mars.
+This section provides hands-on tutorials for working with hyperspectral imaging data from Mars.
 The tutorials are presented as interactive Jupyter notebooks that you can download and run locally.

 Getting the Notebooks
 ---------------------

-The tutorial notebooks are located in the ``notebooks/`` directory of the repository.
+The tutorial notebooks are in the ``notebooks/`` directory of the repository.
 You can:

 1. **Run them locally** after cloning the repository: